ChrstphrHll/npc_gen/students/Aelisabeth Soliania.md

 ---
 # Aelisabeth Soliania
 ### Description
-- Halfling Barbarian from Kordinia
+- Halfling Barbarian from Verdain
 - 3rd year Assault student in Burk
 - long straight white hair that's plain, Hazel eyes, and Light Tan skin
 - Is Vivacious and Artificial, and has Pessimism as their ideal
+- Speaks in a light, direct, sudden manner

 ### Notes